Texas Car Insurance Requirements: What You Should Know

 The cost of car insurance in Texas varies based on many factors, including coverage type.
 Liability insurance — the minimum legal requirement — covers damages to others in an accident you cause.
 Full-coverage insurance, on the other hand, provides more protection and includes liability along with comprehensive and collision coverage for your vehicle.

-The table below lists the seven most affordable car insurance companies in Texas.
-These rates are based on a clean driving record.
+The table below lists the most affordable car insurance companies in Texas, according to our research.

 Company